Balanced Diet for Cancer Patients

 Brain Cancer Patients Should Pay Attention to the Following Dietary Restrictions:

-• Limit Alcohol Intake: Alcohol can interact with some treatment drugs and exacerbate discomfort, such as dry mouth and oral mucosal ulcers.
+- Alcohol may interact with certain therapeutic drugs and exacerbate the discomfort of patients experiencing dry mouth and oral mucosal ulcers.

 read more👉About Brain Tumor